Diagnostic Trouble Code P0172: System Too Rich (Bank 1)

 5. Check the PCV hoses for physical damage and the valve for debris accumulation.

-6. Perform a fuel pressure regulator test and check the pressure sensor.
-Then, use noid lights to check the fuel injector pulse.
+6. Perform a fuel pressure regulator test and check that the pressure sensor provides accurate readings.
+Then, use noid lights (a specialized tool to test electrical signals) to check the fuel injectors’ pulse.

-7. Examine the MAF, MAP, TPS, and O2 sensors for issues.
+7. Examine related sensors for issues.
 Components like the MAF, MAP, and TPS may send inaccurate readings if there’s a circuit issue or vacuum leak.
 Similarly, the O2 sensor may malfunction due to an exhaust leak or wiring problem.
-To verify whether they’re functional, the mechanic will also test their voltage and resistance values.
+To verify whether they’re the root cause, the mechanic will also test their voltage and resistance values.

 8. Assess the condition of the purge valve.